TrueCodePoet/AI-RAG-Examples-KM/memory-bank/systemPatterns.md

 ### 1. Dependency Injection
 - Configuration is loaded from appsettings.json and injected into components
-- Services like IKernelMemory and Kernel are initialized with their dependencies
+- Services like IKernelMemory, IMemoryDb, and Kernel are initialized with their dependencies
+- IMemoryDb is now provided directly to all consumers via DI, not reflection
-- This pattern promotes loose coupling and testability
+- This pattern promotes loose coupling, testability, and robustness to framework changes

 ### 2. Pipeline Pattern
 - Document processing follows a sequential pipeline of handlers